 While learning about surety bonds, you might run across the term underwriting.
-It can seem complex and confusing, especially for those dealing with surety bonds for the first time.
-What exactly is underwriting?
+Why do bonds need to be underwritten?
 Who performs it, and how?

-When applying for a surety bond, you will need to get approval from a surety organization that issues the bond.
-A surety wants to know a client is reliable and bond-worthy before providing the contract, so it hires an underwriter to perform a background check.
+When applying for a surety bond, you will need to get approved before the bond can be released.
+A surety company wants to know a client is reliable and bond-worthy before the bond is issued.
+It has an underwriting team to analyze different pieces of information, depending on the bond being written.
+Underwriting can occur at the agency level (common at well-established agencies like Bonding Solutions) or on more complex bond requests; home office surety underwriters may also look at the bond application.
 Through the underwriting process, an underwriter determines whether a person or an organization should get the bond or not.

 What is Underwriting?

 To better understand the process, it’s good to refresh our knowledge about surety bonds.
-These contracts are made between three parties – the contractor, the surety, and the obligee.
-The surety issues the bond to the contractor, who needs it to guarantee the work performance to the obligee.
-The third party is usually a government agency that requires the bond to avoid financial losses.
-Therefore, the contractor purchases the bond from a surety, the company that takes over the responsibility for covering the depth in case the contractor fails to comply with the agreement.
+A surety bond is an agreement made between three parties – the principal (applicant), the surety, and the obligee (entity requiring the bond).
+The surety issues the bond to the principal, who needs the bond to operate legally or perform a contract.
+The obligee is usually a government agency that requires the bond to avoid financial losses.
+The principal purchases the bond from a surety, the company that assumes the responsibility for covering losses incurred by action committed by the principal.

-Now, surety underwriting is performed by sureties.
-These companies won’t issue a surety bond to clients who are not reliable.
+Surety companies won’t issue a surety bond to clients who are not qualified.
 They look for financially stable and trustworthy individuals, which is why underwriting is so important.
-During the process, underwriters do everything they can to evaluate the financial situation of the client and the level of risk associated with the bond.
-Based on their findings, underwriters can accept or reject the client.
+During the process, underwriters evaluate the client’s financial situation and determine the level of risk associated with the bond.
+Based on their findings, underwriters can accept or reject the principal’s application.

 What Do Underwriters Do?

-As we mentioned above, surety underwriters are individuals who perform the process of underwriting for a company.
-Their job is to research the background of each client applying for a bond and approve or disapprove of the bond depending on the risks.
+As we mentioned above, surety underwriters underwrite for a surety company.
+Their job is to validate each applicant’s qualifications applying for a bond and approve or disapprove of the bond depending on the risks.

 Three C’s of Underwriting